Skip to main content

 This will ensure the Meadow app has the project settings that will work within Meadow.Windows.

-2. Add the Meadow.Windows NuGet reference to your project.
+2. Add the Meadow.Windows NuGet package:

 dotnet add package Meadow.Windows